ahmadhayyan/ahUpdater/README.md

 ```bash
 mainApplication.exe
 ```
-- <b>forceUpdate</b> : If set to false, after ahUpdater checking for updates the user get to choose between update or cancel.
+- `forceUpdate` : If set to false, after ahUpdater checking for updates the user get to choose between update or cancel.
 If set to true, the user cannot choose cancel and the system will automatically update.

 ## How to use
 - Call the ahUpdtr.exe with 2 parameters/arguments.
 The first arguments is your app current version and the second arguments is your json link.